Mike Remmers

-Michael Remmers (born April 11, 1989) is an American former professional football offensive tackle who played in the National Football League (NFL).
-He played college football for the Oregon State Beavers, where he finished his career with the sixth-most starts in school history.
+Michael Remmers (born April 11, 1989) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He played college football for the Oregon State Beavers, finishing his career with the sixth-most starts in school history.
 He signed as an undrafted free agent with the Denver Broncos in 2012 and played with six different franchises in his NFL career, and started in two Super Bowls.

 Early life

 Remmers was born in Portland, Oregon.
 His father, Wally Remmers, played football at Oregon State University in the mid-1970s, and his older brother, Vic, played basketball for the Beavers from 2002 to 2006.
 He attended Jesuit High School in his native Portland, where he was a three-year letterwinner at left tackle and defensive end and earned second-team All-Metro honors at both positions as Jesuit won two state football titles during his varsity career.
 As a senior offensive lineman who stood at 6 ft 5 in and weighed only 220 lb, Remmers did not get a single scholarship offer, however he qualified academically and was given the opportunity to be a preferred walk-on for OSU.
 Remmers also earned one letter in basketball at Jesuit.